httpdss/structkit/docs/articles.md

 ## Presentations and Talks

-*Conference presentations and community talks about STRUCT will be listed here.*
+*Conference presentations and community talks about StructKit will be listed here.*

 ## Research and Academic Papers

-*Academic research involving STRUCT or related concepts will be referenced here.*
+*Academic research involving StructKit or related concepts will be referenced here.*

 ## External Tools and Integrations